ludersGabriel/docker_flask_gunicorn_nginx/README.md

-# simple template to deplay apps with docker, flask, gunicorn and nginx
+# simple template to deploy apps with docker, flask, gunicorn and nginx